Your Guide to Pre- and Post-Workout Supplements

 What it's for: Muscle growth

 The evidence: "There are numerous studies showing the effectiveness and safety of using protein powders," Maciel says.
-Though there are many different kinds, "whey protein is the most popular because it contains the highest amount of branched-chain amino acids, specifically leucine," Goodson explains.
+Though there are many different kinds, "whey protein is the most popular because it contains the highest amount of branched-chain amino acids, specifically leucine," explains Goodson.
 "This is important because research supports leucine as the 'light switch' for turning on muscle resynthesis and thus promotes recovery."
 Of course, whey contains dairy, so if you're dairy-free, then soy, pea, egg white, rice, and hemp protein are all good options too.

-Recommended dosage: "The Academy of Nutrition and Dietetics recommends 1.2 to 2.0 grams of protein per kilogram body weight for athletes," Maciel says.
+Recommended dosage: "The Academy of Nutrition and Dietetics recommends 1.2 to 2.0 grams of protein per kilogram body weight for athletes," says Maciel.
 Most people can reach this amount of protein through diet alone, but if you're not quite making it there, protein powder might be a good option.
 For most women, 20 to 30 grams of protein per meal is a good place to start, according to Maciel.
 That's equal to about one scoop of the stuff.

 And though it's normally recommended that you down a protein shake ASAP after exercise, recent research suggests that hitting your recommended protein intake over the course of the entire day is what matters most.
 That means you can incorporate protein powder into your day at any time to meet your protein needs for the day and still reap the benefits.
 (Related: The Best Protein Powders for Women, According to Nutritionists)

-What it's for: Anti-aging
+What it's for: Anti-aging, joint health